french grass ground

 A former part of the great West Field of Kingston Manor

-French Grass Ground was originally part of the great Medieval West Field of Kingston Manor.
+French Grass Ground was originally part of the great medieval West Field of Kingston Manor.
 The name of French Grass Ground (Parcel 1414) derives from the crop originally grown there.
 French Grass was a colloquial name for various species of Sainfoins (Onobrychis species - derived from the Greek for "devoured by donkeys").
 A member of the legume, or pea, family it provided superb forage for grazing animals and the voluntary intake by cattle and sheep is 20% higher than for grass.

 The 1846 Tithe Apportionment note French Grass Ground as 3a 2r 7p and used as pasture for grazing livestock.
 The Apportionment noted that the owner was John Winter and the tenant was Joseph Brooks.